“There’s no school like the old school, and I’m the f***ing headmaster!”

 You already know you need strong abs and a strong grip if you wanna skip a few places in line and get better results in less time.
 And if you wanna cut all the way to the front of the line, toss in some glute-specific work and you’re in business.

-My latest 21-day challenge, Superior Posterior, will show you how.
+My revamped, revitalized, and rejuvenated 21-day challenge, Superior Posterior 2.0, can show you how.

 In this challenge you will learn: